This violet oil, extracted from violet leaves and flowers of wild violets, offers numerous skin benefits and potential relief for insomnia.

-Soft and fragile violets fascinated me since childhood.
+Soft and fragile violets have fascinated me since childhood.
 Their uplifting aroma always brought me back to my equilibrium.
-Only later I learned that they are not only beautiful and fragrant but also edible so I started to add them to salads, sandwiches or drinks.
-Their striking violet colour and specific taste made every plate stand out.
-Only later on, I discovered their medicinal benefits and their use in natural remedies and skincare products.
-I hope my discovery of violet doesn’t stop.
+Only later did I learn that they are beautiful, fragrant, and edible, so I added them to salads, sandwiches, or drinks.
+Their striking violet color and specific taste made every plate stand out.
+Only later on I discovered their medicinal benefits and their use in natural remedies and skincare products.
+I hope my discovery of Violet doesn’t stop.

-If you wish to use any herb in skin care products - creams, balms, body butter etc. The best way to start with is to infuse it in oil.
-By letting the herb macerate in oil for a certain time allow the herb to extract its medicinal properties.
-The season of violets is short so the best way is to preserve them in violet infusion for later use.
+The best way to start is to infuse it in oil.
+Letting the plant’splant macerate in oil for a certain time allows the herb to extract its medicinal properties.
+Since violets are in short supply, the optimal method to preserve them is by creating violet infusions, which herbalists can later incorporate into skin care products such as creams, balms, and body butter.

 Violet leaves or violet flowers?

-- Violet oil contain mucilage that soothes dry skin and it is a great moisturizer.
+- Violet oil contains mucilage that soothes dry skin, and it is a great moisturizer.
 You can use it to make this wonderful whipped violet body butter.

-- Its anti-inflammatory properties might help with skin issues such as acne or eczema
+- Its anti-inflammatory and antibacterial properties might help with skin issues such as acne or eczema.

 for hair

-It is not only dry skin that can benefit from violet oil, but it is also hair.
-Mucilage that is present in violet oil helps soothe and shape hard to manage hair.
-Massage gently into your hair and scalp, leave in for a few hours or overnight and then wash out.
+Violet oil benefits dry skin and hair.
+Its mucilage helps soothe and shape hard-to-manage hair.
+For scalp massage, massage it gently into your hair and scalp for nourishment, leave it in for a few hours or overnight, and then wash out.

 Help with Insomnia